Sam FM (Bristol): DAB

 Sam FM was removed from DAB in 2015, but three years later was re-added to Bristol's DAB Mux in a bid to increase listener reach.

-Hits Radio Bristol & The South West
+Hits Radio Bristol & The South West and Magic Radio

-On 6 September 2021, Sam FM was rebranded as Hits Radio Bristol and The South West.
-The station takes the national networked breakfast show from Hits Radio UK hosted by Fleur East, James Barr & Matt weekdays from 6am-10am.
-The drive-time slot is hosted by Max & Jason weekdays from 4pm-7pm.
+On 6 September 2021, Sam FM was rebranded as Hits Radio Bristol & The South West.
+The station takes the national networked breakfast show from Hits Radio UK hosted by Fleur East, James Barr & Matt weekdays from 6am–10am.
+The drive-time slot was hosted by Max & Jason weekdays from 4pm–7pm.
+From Monday 4 September, this was moved to 10am–1pm.

+As of March 2024, the station broadcasts to a weekly audience of 54,000 listeners, according to RAJAR.

+On 22nd September 2024, Hits Radio Bristol & The South West on 106.5MHz was renamed to Hits Radio West of England.
+Not only that it's broadcasting on 106.5MHz, it is also broadcasting on the former Kiss Frequencies on 97.2MHz & 101.0MHz.

+On 31st March 2025, Hits Radio West Of England on 106.5FM was rebranded as Magic Radio Bristol at 12:07am.
+Last presenter on Hits Radio West Of England on 106.5FM was Hattie Pearson and the last song that played was Feels Like I'm Falling In Love by Coldplay.